getodk/docs/docs/central-api-project-management.rst

                   - string

+                    .. raw:: html

-                    The encryption passphrase.
-If this passphrase is lost, the data will be irrecoverable.
+                      <p>The encryption passphrase.
+If this passphrase is lost, the data will be irrecoverable.</p>

                 * - hint

                   - string

+                    .. raw:: html

-                    A reminder about the passphrase.
-This is primarily useful when multiple encryption keys and passphrases are being used, to tell them apart.
+                      <p>A reminder about the passphrase.
+This is primarily useful when multiple encryption keys and passphrases are being used, to tell them apart.</p>